jdf-prog/Pairwise-Reranker-for-NLG/README.md

             {
                 "model": "bart-large",
                 "generation_method": "beam_search",
                 "text": "was present in such minute quantities that they would eventually have to process tons of the ore.
-In July 1898, Curie and her husband published a joint paper announcing the existence of an element which they named \"polonium\", in honour of her native Poland, which would for another twenty years remain partitioned among three empires (Russian, Austrian, and Prussian).
+In July 1898, Curie and her husband published a joint paper announcing the existence of an element which they named \"polonium\", in honour of her native Poland, which would for another twenty years remain partitioned among three empires (Russian, Austrain, and Prussian).
 On 26 December 1898, the Curies announced the existence of a second element, which they named \"radium\", from the Latin word for \"ray\".
 In the course of their research, they also coined the word \"radioactivity\".
 To prove their discoveries beyond any", "scores": {
                     "rouge1": 0.0,
                     "rouge2": 0.0,